 Believe it or not: There’s a psychological reason behind why women like beards.
-And whether you embrace your facial hair or cut it off every day, attracting a certain type of feminini is a powerful reason why you should just let it grow, bro.
+And whether you embrace your facial hair or shave it off every day, attracting a certain type of woman is a powerful reason why you should just let it grow, bro.

 Let’s get right into it.